OpenNetLab/Challenge-Environment/metrics/README.md

 - video_size : the size of video, like 1920x1080
 - pixel_format : the pixel format of video, like  420, 422, 444
 - bitdepth : the bitdepth of video, like 8, 10, 12

+For the mothed of frame align, we provide 3 kinds of method to achieve it like None, ffmpeg and ocr.
+The method of ocr will be used in offline evaluation.

 For more detail about the arguments, you can run order below to get description for video :